kumbier-cook/kumbier-cook.github.io/_posts/2021-11-06-old-fashioned-eggnog.md

 # Resources
 This recipe comes from my grandpa (Joe Weinburger).
-There's a long story for this recipe.
-I may get to adding it here at some point...
+There's a long story for this recipe that I may get to adding here at some point...